tqhuy2018/Casper-Perl-sdk/docs/CLValue.md

 <img width="1286" alt="Screen Shot 2022-07-11 at 12 00 36" src="https://user-images.githubusercontent.com/94465107/178192087-93de92a8-66f9-44d0-b1e0-660bf735eca0.png">

-and here is the declaration in Perl for such CLParsed in the CLValue
+and here is the declaration in Perl for such CLParsed in the CLValue:

 ```Perl
 my $clParsedMap = new CLValue::CLParse();